Anne from Trespasser

 - The 2008 Turok relaunch has visible legs.

 - Operation Flashpoint is one of the earliest games that does an honest attempt at not doing this trope.
 Of course, it'd invoke some really obvious Fridge Logic if you couldn't, since it also allowed you to use a third person view.
 Its Spiritual Successor, the ARMA series, go a step further and enable you to rotate your character's head independently of where their weapon is facing.
+In the latest ARMA III Beta, your character has impressive control over his movements.
+From leaning, three levels of standing based on what cover you're shooting from, to being able to choose whether your character keeps the weapon up at the low ready, the high ready, or simply slung across his torso, it can be a challenge at first to remember all the controls to manipulate you character's rendered body.

 - Left 4 Dead also lets you see your feet and legs (including the infected if you play as one) when you look down, but they don't appear if your graphic settings are too low.
 Humorously, the height at which your body is situated makes it look like your arms are sprouting out of your neck, at least from your point of view.